-- the establishment of permanent support organizations to implement the intent of the plan: Forest and Watershed Health Office with the Forestry Division; Forest and Watershed Restoration Institute at New Mexico Highlands University; and the Forest and Watershed Health Coordinating Group. - the All About Watersheds portal - the New Mexico Resource Treatment Map - public outreach campaigns, including road signs designating watershed boundaries conference sponsoring and presentations promoting watershed approaches to land management.
+• the establishment of permanent support organizations to implement the intent of the plan: Forest and Watershed Health Office with the Forestry Division; Forest and Watershed Restoration Institute at New Mexico Highlands University; and the Forest and Watershed Health Coordinating Group.

+- the All About Watersheds portal - the New Mexico Resource Treatment Map conference sponsoring and presentations promoting watershed approaches to land management.